 $ sudo nano /etc/filebeat/filebeat.yml

-- Test the configuration for errors.
+- Test the configuration syntax before restarting the service.

 $ sudo filebeat test config -c /etc/filebeat/filebeat.yml Config OK

-Related: How to test a Filebeat configuration
+Related: How to test a Filebeat configuration - Test the saved Logstash output settings against every configured host.

 $ sudo systemctl restart filebeat